kennycason/kumo/README.md

 layeredWordCloud.writeToFile("output/layered_word_cloud.png");
 ```

-Create a ParallelLayeredWordCloud using 4 distinct Rectangles
+Create a ParallelLayeredWordCloud using 4 distinct Rectangles.<br>
 Every Rectangle will be processed in a separate thread, thus minimizing build-time significantly

 ```groovy